Download training manuals, checklists, and instructional documents.

 Apps & More

 Feed quality and access in the rural areas is a challenge for farmers and producers in the developing countries.
 Due to this, many producers blend their own feed from locally available feedstuffs for their livestock.
-This presents a problem, not on in formulation accuracy for the nutritional needs for their locally produced poultry, but also in the use of optimal ingredients for poultry diets.
+This presents a problem, not only in formulation accuracy for the nutritional needs for their locally produced poultry, but also in the use of optimal ingredients for poultry diets.